alvyn-ly/DoTLeaflet/README.md

 - Driving Route overlay.
 Point A to Point B where existing.
 RESOURCE FOUND, WAITING ON FULL IMPLEMENTATION
 - Different Project Layers (Ask Paolo or Robert)
-- Icon Templates with color-fill RESOURCE FOUND, WAITING ON IMPLEMENTATION
-- Search by Shop (Future)

 ----------- NEW PROJECT TASKS -----------

-- Re-implement the 'click for info' function for markers.
-Div-markers, preferably.
 - Find a fix for the esri special layers.